-The thought of transitioning from working in the office to working at home can be overwhelming for many, begging the question where does one begin?
-One of the best pieces of advice that we can give is to carve out your own at-home workspace designated for getting the job done.
+The thought of transitioning from working in the office to working at home can be overwhelming, begging the question where does one begin?
+Carve out your own at-home workspace designated for getting the job done.
 Although your bed and sofa may be tempting, a designated work-only space is a great way of creating a divide between your work and personal life.
-If you are living in shared accommodation, this is a useful way of signaling to others that you should not be interrupted while utilizing this space!
+This is a useful way of signaling to others that you should not be interrupted while utilizing this space!

 While working from home, experts recommend that you keep a structured daily schedule and stick to it.
-Giving structure to your day will help you complete tasks throughout the day, maximizing productivity and ensuring you keep your work time and personal time separate.
+Giving structure to your day will help you complete tasks throughout the day.
+This maximizes productivity and ensuring you keep your work time and personal time separate.
 Apps, like Trello, allow users to create a do-to list and cross off tasks as they are completed.
 Keep tasks very specific, measurable and achievable.

-If, like us, you are used to working a bustling office environment surrounded by team members and clients, you may feel a sense of isolation while working from home.
-We understand that this sudden isolation can be very difficult to adjust to, but thanks to ever-advancing technology, keeping in contact with your colleagues has never been easier!
+If, like us, you are used to working a bustling office environment surrounded by team members and clients.
+You may start feeling a sense of isolation while working from home.
+We understand this can be very difficult to adjust to, but thanks to ever-advancing technology, keeping in contact with your colleagues has never been easier!
 We suggest planning team calls and Zoom meetings and, if you haven’t already done so, setting up a team Slack channel.
 Slack messenger allows for instant communication between team members.
 Keeping contact with team members can help with boosting employee morale, breaking up the day, and most importantly keeping employees connected to each other and their work!

 Research has shown that there is a scientific link between healthy eating and productivity.
 While working from home, it is very easy to spend the day snacking.
 What you choose to eat makes the difference!
 We recommend spending a short amount of time each morning preparing your food for the day.
 Some great options for food and treats linked to increased productivity are salmon, nuts, berries and bananas.

 Here at Boston Offices, we are firm believers in the power of fresh air and exercise.
-Although it can be hard to put work on pause, we recommend you structure your schedule to include spending some time away from your new work environment – your home!
+We recommend you structure your schedule to include spending some time away from your new work environment – your home!
 Going for a walk can help clear your mind and refocus your priorities.
 Our team has found stretching helpful, sitting down in your house for long hours can have an impact on your body and mind.
 These tips are great for boosting our mental well-being and staying positive, which has been proven to lead to higher levels of productivity.

 Working alongside a friend or partner during these times can help keep morale high (with social distancing still in effect of course).
 There’s a variety of things you and your WFH buddy can do to keep productivity high.
 Have your partner keep you on track by timing your tasks or asking for them to frequently follow up on your goals for work for the day.
 You can also use healthy treats as incentives for getting together.
 Try scheduling your breaks together to keep some fun in the mix with an established line between work and play.